linhlbn/COVID-19-automation-data-pipeline/README.md

 ### Instant set up
 ##### Environment Installation (ds)
 Anaconda or Pycharm.
-Creating environment is easy to do, if with Anaconda:
+Creating environment with Pycharm is easy to do.
+If with Anaconda:
 ```
 $ pwd
 $ cd ...                             [to the project dir ]